 Received Denise E. Maleska Leadership Service Award by Leadership Greensboro (2021)

-Recognized by his peers for inclusion in Business North Carolina’s "Legal Elite" in Business Law (2015-2021); also permanently recognized in the "Legal Elite Hall of Fame" for Corporate Law
+Recognized by his peers for inclusion in Business North Carolina’s "Legal Elite" in Business Law (2015-2022); also permanently recognized in the "Legal Elite Hall of Fame" for Corporate and Business Law

 Recognized in North Carolina Super Lawyers (Thomson Reuters) in Business/Corporate Law (2014-2019), and as a "Rising Star" in Business/Corporate Law (2009-2010)